 New images from NASA’s Solar Terrestrial Relations Observatory show a dramatic solar eruption captured by one of STEREO’s two spacecraft, STEREO-B, which currently has a view of the far side of the sun.

-A bright eruption of solar material surges into space as captured by NASA’s Solar Terrestrial Relations Observatory, which currently has a view of the far side of the sun.
-Image Credit: NASA/STEREO
+A bright eruption of solar material surges into space as captured by NASA’s Solar Terrestrial Relations Observatory — Before satellite, which currently has a view of the far side of the sun.
+The inner image of the sun was provided by NASA’s Solar Dynamics Observatory.
+This video shows a time-lapse of the event and then a slowed-down version, and loops 5 times.
+Credit: NASA/STEREO

 NASA’s Solar Terrestrial Relations Observatory witnessed a dramatic solar eruption on August 24, 2014 — even with one of its “eyes” partially closed.